shaed-rp/enterprise-dashboard/README.md

-# DealerBuilt Enterprise Dashboard
+# DealerX Enterprise Dashboard

-A comprehensive, enterprise-grade dashboard solution that integrates with the DealerBuilt API to provide real-time insights and operational management for automotive dealerships.
+A comprehensive, enterprise-grade dashboard solution that integrates with DMS (Dealer Management System) APIs, including DealerBuilt API, to provide real-time insights and operational management for automotive dealerships.

 ## 🚀 Features